statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 49.4.   *Use of National Form*  No applicant shall be required to use a national form when performing the acts referred to in Article 22.
 49.5.   *Contents of and Physical Requirements for the Translation*

-(a) For the purposes of Article 22, the translation of the international application shall contain the description (subject to paragraph a- *bis*)), the claims, any text matter of the drawings and the abstract.
-If required by the designated Office, the translation shall also, subject to paragraphs b), c- *bis*) and e),
+(a) For the purposes of Article 22, the translation of the international application shall contain the description (subject to paragraph (a- *bis*)), the claims, any text matter of the drawings and the abstract.
+If required by the designated Office, the translation shall also, subject to paragraphs (b), (c- *bis*) and (e),

 (i) contain the request,

-(ii) if the claims have been amended under Article 19, contain both the claims as filed and the claims as amended, and
+(ii) if the claims have been amended under Article 19, contain both the claims as filed and the claims as amended (the claims as amended shall be furnished in the form of a translation of the complete set of claims furnished under Rule 46.5(a) in replacement of all the claims originally filed), and

 (iii) be accompanied by a copy of the drawings.